EternityForest/THUNDERWARS/README.md

 * What needs prep or early action now?
 * Which actions are critical to retaining ground gained?

+### Long Term Alignment
+* What kind of person do you intend to become?
+* What "someday" projects would you like to eventually work on?
+* What are your current top goals?
+* What steps have you taken this week towards your goals?
+* What obstacles have impeded progress towards them?
+* What actions will you take towards them this week?
+* Are your goals or actions related to them represented in your calendar, to-do list, general log, or other *reachable* documents?

 ### 🧭 VALUES ALIGNMENT
 * Are you moving closer to the kind of person you want to become?
 * Are any goals losing connection to your values or drifting toward burnout?

 ### ✔️ TODO Review